maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 {{% /hint %}}

-### Abstract Tensor Spaces
+## Tensor Spaces

 Let us revisit the opening scene of _Linear Algebra Done Right_:

 > Linear algebra is the study of linear maps on finite-dimensional vector spaces.

-Another thing to note (apart from the restriction to finite dimensions) is the lack of matrices and vectors in this description.
-This section will live up to this witholding; we will first look for a linear-map-centric view of the objects in linear algebra and, afterwards, gain an understanding of tensor spaces.
+Another thing to note (apart from the restriction to finite dimensions) is the lack of mention of matrices and vectors in this description.
+This section will live up to this witholding; we will first adopt a linear-map-centric view of the objects in linear algebra and, afterwards, gain an understanding of tensor spaces.

-#### Vectors and Matrices
+### Matrices

 A regrettable aspect of a typical introduction to linear algebra is the marriage of syntax to abstract objects.
 Most of us were told in a first impression that a vector $v$ and a matrix $M$ may look something like this: